MacPaw/OpenAI/README.md

 GPT-4 models are supported.

-For example, to use basic GPT-4 8K model pass .gpt4.
+For example to use basic GPT-4 8K model pass `.gpt4` as a paramter.

 ```swift
 let query = OpenAI.ChatQuery(model: .gpt4, messages: [